LampicJ15/Kafka-COnnect-Transforms/README.md

 # Kafka Connect [SMT 4 NeoCDC]
 **Kafka single message transforms that handle the Neo4j CDC format**

-This is a collection of Single Message Transforms for Kafka Connect.
+This is a collection of Single Message Transforms for Kafka Connect modified to work best with the Neo4j CDC format.
 So far it contains:
 * FilterTransform

 ### FilterTransform